jhuang672/fish/README.md

 ### Main results in the paper:

 * **fish_fits.md**: [surrogate model fits and ABC calibration results](https://github.com/jhuang672/fish/blob/master/fish_fits.md) in the paper, including homGP, hetGP, sequential hetGP surrogates, and ABC calibration, knitted from **fish_fits.Rmd**.
 The model fits are in square root scale of the original count data.
 Both plots in square root and original scales are provided.
+In additon to these limited sized design and model fits, dense grided space-filling design model fits reflecting the underlying dynamic "truth" are also provided in the "truth fits" section.
 * **fish_fits.Rmd**: code for homGP, hetGP, and sequential hetGP surrogates, and ABC calibration for fish example.
 The models are fitted in square root of count data and predictions are made by transforming back to the original scale.

 ### Data generation process:

-* **fish_sim.Rmd**: for grided on-shot space-filling design simulation
+* **fish_sim.Rmd**: for grided on-shot space-filling design simulation.
-* **fish_seq.Rmd**: for sequential design simulation using IMSPE criteria
+* **fish_seq.Rmd**: for sequential design simulation using IMSPE criteria.
+* **fish_sim_2.Rmd** for dense grided one-shot space-filling design simulation.

 Note: data simulation processes using fish model requires to wrap up NetLogo code into R environment (work for both Linux and Windows systems now, but there is an rJava issue with Mac).